cgulliver/aws-devops-essential/1_Lab1.md

 ```

-Provide your Git HTTPs credential when prompted.
+If necessary, provide your Git HTTPs credential when prompted.
 You would be seeing the following message if cloning is successful. ***warning: You appear to have cloned an empty repository.***

 ***